pedrofialho/konami-code/README.md

 # konami-code

 __konami-code__ is an event-based easter egg for websites.
-It creates an event called `konamicode` that fires whenever the [Konami Code sequence](https://en.wikipedia.org/wiki/Konami_Code) is succesfully entered in a webpage.
+It creates an event called `konamicode` that fires whenever the [Konami Code sequence](https://en.wikipedia.org/wiki/Konami_Code) is successfully entered in a webpage.

 ## Basic usage